 6. Put Yourself in Other People’s Shoes

 It is easier to create genuine connections with others when seeing things from their perspective.
-For instance, if someone is mad about something, don’t belittle them by saying that’s not something to be mad about.
+For instance, if someone is mad about something, don’t belittle them by saying that it’s not something to be angry about.
 Instead, try and envision yourself in the same position.
 This will help you develop empathy — an essential interpersonal skill.

 What are Interpersonal Skills?
 They are the secret recipe for developing genuine relationships with others.
 But as shown, not all of us are lucky enough to have them naturally.
 So, if you’ve been having a hard time creating fruitful relationships, then you need to work on these skills.